magomimmo/modern-cljs/doc/tutorial-14.md

 both directions.

 And remember, you can even move the border, if this is usuful for any reason.
-My moving the border I mean that you could habilitate pieces of your code to be movable at will from one side or the other of the border.
+By moving the border I mean that you could habilitate pieces of your code to be movable at will from one side or the other of the border.